enricocarraro/mini-erlang-compiler/README.md

 ## Subset implemented

-- Types: Int, Float, List, String, Boolean
+- Types: Number, List, String, Boolean, Function
-  - Note: a term of type String is not a List of Int like in Erlang.
+  - Note: a term of type String is not a List of integers like in Erlang.
+  - Comparison between different types is handled with the following order: Number < Atom < Function < List < String < Boolean.
 - Arithmetic Expressions
 - Boolean Expression
 - Non anonymous functions that have at most one parameter